-If you follow the prompt and click on the toast notification, you will instruct Windows Backup to try backing up again.
+If you follow the prompt and click on the toast notification, you will instruct Windows Backup to try to back up again.
 This may trigger the same toast notification to reappear again and again.

 Assuming your backup disk is indeed connected and you can access it through This Computer, then the disk may be corrupt or Windows could otherwise consider it to be in a faulty state.
 The disk and file system problems that affect File History can be divided in to these two main categories:

-You can get problems with permissions if another user have tried to force-entry to your backup disk, after you’ve connected it to another PC, or when ongoing backups are interrupted.
+You can get problems with permissions if another user has tried to force-entry to your backup disk, after you’ve connected it to another PC, or when ongoing backups are interrupted.

 Disk corruption can happen when you connect the backup disk to another PC, disconnect it while a backup is in progress, or if it’s getting old.